Saro-App/build-wine-test/README.md

 ## Important

-`silicon-driver.sh` should be used for bootstapping.
+`silicon-bootstrap.sh` should be used for bootstapping.
 For incremental rebuilds, just run `build.sh`.

+## Wait!!!

+Wait, you actually have to apply some patches:
+- `dlls_win32u_freetype_c.patch` to dlls/win32u/freetype.c

+TODO automate this

 ## License